Home / Wellness / 12 questions to ask your doctor about your prescription drugs

 Review medications yearly

-“Patients should go over their medications with their primary care doctor at least once a year,” Thomas said.
+“Patients should go over their medications with their primary care doctor at least once a year,” Dr. Fox said.
 “Ask if you still need the medications and if there are any new drug interactions you should know about.”

 Bring a list of all your medications and their doses.
 Include over-the-counter medicines and supplements, which sometimes interact with prescription drugs.
 Consider bringing this list to all appointments if you get prescriptions from several providers.

-Ask to review your medications sooner if you have side effects or common signs of drug interactions.
-Call your doctor if you have gastrointestinal problems, rash, fatigue or dizziness.
-Seek immediate medical help if you are having trouble breathing or can’t urinate even though you feel the urge.
+Ask to review your medications sooner if you have side effects or common signs of drug interactions such as gastrointestinal problems, rash, fatigue or dizziness.
+Seek immediate medical help if you are having trouble breathing or cannot urinate even though you feel the urge.

 Take medications as directed